 Tax rates are different according to the type of building and municipalities can modify them.
-The baseline rates are: 0.4% for the main residence (tprmr\s); 0.76% for other buildings (tprob\s).
+The baseline rates are: 0.4% for the main residence (tprmr_s); 0.76% for other buildings (tprob_s).
 In the case of main residences there is a deduction of 200 euro plus 50 euros for each dependent children aged 26 or less living in the household.

-In 2009-2011, ICI is simulated (tprob\s) on the cadastral value of other buildings (raised by 5% and multiplied by a coefficient equal to 100) with an average tax rate equal to 0.64%.
+In 2009-2011, ICI is simulated (tprob_s) on the cadastral value of other buildings (raised by 5% and multiplied by a coefficient equal to 100) with an average tax rate equal to 0.64%.
+In 2013 the IMU on the main residence has been abolished.

-2.6.4 Personal income tax on rental income
+2.5.4 Personal income tax on rental income

 Starting from fiscal year 2011, rental incomes can be subject to a withholding tax rate equal to 21% instead of being part of the taxable income (with an exemption of 15% of total rental income).
 The choice is up to the tax payer.
-Given that the new tax ("cedolare secca") is more convenient for most of the tax payers, in EUROMOD all rental incomes are assumed to be taxed with this withholding tax (tinrt\s)
+Given that the new tax ("cedolare secca") is more convenient for most of the tax payers, in EUROMOD all rental incomes are assumed to be taxed with this withholding tax (tinrt_s)